Coachman: Bynames

 A coachman was sometimes called a jarvey or jarvie, especially in Ireland; Jarvey was a nickname for Jarvis.
 In the first of his Sherlock Holmes stories, A Study in Scarlet, Arthur Conan Doyle refers to the driver of a small cab in London as a jarvey.
 A coachman who drove dangerously fast or recklessly might invoke biblical or mythological allusions: Some referred to him as a jehu, recalling King Jehu of Israel, who was noted for his furious attacks in a chariot (2 Kings 9:20) before he died about 816 BC.
 Others dubbed him a Phaeton, harking back to the Greek Phaëton, son of Helios who, attempting to drive the chariot of the sun, managed to set the earth on fire.

 The driver of a wagon or cart drawn by a draught animal was known as teamster or carter.

 Hungarian folklore

 The English word coach, the Spanish and Portuguese coche, the German Kutsche, the Slovak koč and the Czech kočár all probably derive from the Hungarian word "kocsi", literally meaning "of Kocs".
 Kocs (pronounced "kotch") was a Hungarian post town, and the coach itself may have been developed in Hungary.
 Hungarian villages still hold Coachman of the Year competitions (similar to those held in Zakopane in Poland).

 The coachman soon became a prominent figure in Hungarian folklore.
 As the Clever Coachman (tudós kocsis), he turns up unexpectedly in the hero's life, either knowing his name or naming him by his true name.
 Many of Steven Brust's novels play with this image of the coachman.

-Other uses

-Coachman is also a synonym for the pennant coralfish (Heniochus Monoceros).
-The Royal Coachman is also a type of fly used for fly fishing, which exists as both a dry-fly and a wet-fly.
-The pattern was composed in England pre-1860.